The Cushing Renaissance Fund to Issue Monthly Dividend of $0.21 (NYSE:SZC)

-The Cushing Renaissance Fund (NYSE:SZC) declared a monthly dividend on Friday, June 4th, Wall Street Journal reports.
-Shareholders of record on Monday, August 16th will be given a dividend of 0.2132 per share by the investment management company on Tuesday, August 31st.
-This represents a $2.56 annualized dividend and a dividend yield of 5.33%.
-The ex-dividend date of this dividend is Friday, August 13th.
+The Cushing Renaissance Fund (NYSE:SZC) declared a monthly dividend on Tuesday, June 1st, Zacks reports.
+Stockholders of record on Monday, June 14th will be given a dividend of 0.213 per share by the investment management company on Wednesday, June 30th.
+This represents a $2.56 annualized dividend and a dividend yield of 5.15%.
+The ex-dividend date is Friday, June 11th.

 The Cushing Renaissance Fund Company Profile